natgo/wt-wiki-scraper/wikitext-transpiled/ground/IS-1.md

 {{Specs-Tank-Weapon|2}}
 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|DT (7.62 mm)}}
 The IS-1 has no roof-mounted heavy machine gun lime they are found in later Soviet heavy tanks and SPGs to defend against incoming enemy aircraft.
-The only machine gun available is a 7.7 mm coaxial MG.
+The only machine gun available is a 7.62 mm coaxial MG.
+Useful for taking out unarmored trucks and exposed crew.

 {| class="wikitable" style="text-align:center" width="50%"
 |-